 The bayesrules package contains some datasets and functions we’ve built explicitly for the Bayes Rules! book.
 Several of the datasets in this package have been extracted from larger sources, using non-random methods to obtain subsets that match our pedagogical goals.
 These potentially biased datasets should not be used for rigorous research purposes.
 Should this be your goal, please see the relevant data help file to identify the original, complete data source.

 Finally, check out https://bayes-rules.github.io/.
 This website contains more background information about the book as well as supporting resources that will continue to grow over time.

 Accessibility and inclusion

 We are dedicated to providing an inclusive and accessible Bayesian resource.
 We are continuing to learn, and shared our current efforts at https://www.datapedagogy.com/posts/2020-07-24a-bayes-open-access.
-All the figures in the online version book are supported by alternate text and should be able accessible to visually-impaired readers with a screen-reader.
+All the figures in the online version book are supported by alternate text and should be able accessible to readers using a screen-reader.